chris-jam-mcgee/personal-site/src/content/projects/hardwire.md

 ## Objectives

 1. Develop proof of concept automation for future production lines
-2. Integrate an Internal site to tracking outgoing shipments of product
+2. Integrate an Internal site to tracking outgoing shipments
 3. Outfit thermal presses with thermocouples, graph system state live on an internal site
-4. Develop test machines and instrument worn body armour to
+4. Develop test machines and instrument worn body armour to study effective lifetime
 5. Automate barcode generation and scanning on the factory floor
 6. Develop a means for quality controlling bullet proof windows

 ## Outcomes

-1. Hardwire made use of a variety of custom built production machines that were driven by Programmable Logic Controllers (PLC).
+1. Hardwire made use of a variety of custom built production machines that were driven by Programmable Logic Controllers ([PLC](https://en.wikipedia.org/wiki/PLC)).
 Programming these controllers required prohibitively expensive licenses to propriety software.
-In order to built and test machine rapidly and get quick feedback on new ideas, I began to make use of Raspberry PI computers and Arduino Microcontrollers.
+In order to build and test machines rapidly and get quick feedback on new ideas, I began to make use of Raspberry PI computers and Arduino Microcontrollers.
 Having lived near a Microcenter for some time, I had a lot of exposure to the inexpensive Inland brand line of microcontroller.
 I was able to outfit several test machine with Microcontroller driven pneumatic valves that could be used to quickly asses viability without investing the time and money in a polished PLC iteration.

 2. Hardwire made use of an extremely flexible internal manufacturing system that was made with [Delphi](<https://en.wikipedia.org/wiki/Delphi_(software)>).
 All of the information that was needed on a given topic was in an organized database already, it just needed an easily accessible display.
 I wrote a simple python webapp that organized and color coded all outgoing shipments within a given time range.
 The project was small enough to avoid using an ORM, and the styling was done with bootstrap.